springfall2008/batpred/docs/configuration-guide.md

 ## Cheap night rate with bad export rate (e.g. Octopus Go, Economy 7 etc)

-In this scenario you will want to charge overnight based on the next day's solar forecast and don't want Predbat to force discharge your battery.
+In this scenario you will want to charge overnight based on the next day's solar forecast and don't want Predbat to force export (discharge) your battery.

 Recommended settings - these must be changed in Home Assistant once Predbat is running: